SwissDataScienceCenter/renku/docs/tutorials/first_steps/01_create_project.rst

-Enter **Flights Tutorial** as your project title (1); if you wish, change the visibility (or leave it *public*) (2); select the "Renku / Basic Python Project" template (3); fill in an optional description (4) and any other parameters appearing after selecting the template.
+Enter **Flights Tutorial** as your project title (1); if you wish, change the visibility (or leave it *public*) (2); select the "Renku / Basic Python Project" or "Renku / Basic R Project" template (3); fill in an optional description (4) and any other parameters appearing after selecting the template.
 Click on the **Create project** button (5).